nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-24532](https://jira.nuxeo.com/browse/NXP-24532).

-#### Nuxeo REST API now consumes application/json {{since '10.3'}}
+#### Nuxeo REST API Now Consumes Application/JSON {{since '10.3'}}

-The REST API now produces and consumes only application/json as content type. `application/json+nxentity` is now never returned as content type response; the server does not expect it as content type request.
+The REST API now produces and consumes only `application/json` as content type:
+- `application/json+nxentity` is now never returned as content type response; the server does not expect it as content type request.
-- application/json+nxrequest content type should not be used anymore.
-It still works but it's deprecated server side. application/json should be used instead when POSTing to automation. application/json+esentity which was never used has also been removed.
+- `application/json+nxrequest` content type should not be used anymore.
+It still works but it's deprecated server side. `application/json` should be used instead when POSTing to automation.
+- `application/json+esentity` which was never used has also been removed.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-25036](https://jira.nuxeo.com/browse/NXP-25036).